aewhite/daishi-rpg/README.md

 A "Scrub" is a non power holding person and is by far the most common type of person on Daishi.
 The term "scrub" was once a derogatory slang but has since been adopted as a common name.
 In very formal settings "scrub" is still considered impolite and the more proper term "Common" is preferred.
+For example, the Imperial council has "Common" seats that can only be held by a Scrub.

 ## Synergy

-Synergy is, for lack of a better word, the "magic" of Daishi.
+[Synergy](synergies) is, for lack of a better word, the "magic" of Daishi.
 A Daishian will have synergy with one or more of the natural forces.
 The strength of this synergy allows greater control and awareness of their respective forces.
 A scrub is simply a person with no synergies.